MicrosoftDocs/Viva/Viva/glint/setup/question-library.md

 ---
-title: Use the Viva Glint Question Library to locate standard items
+title: Find validated items in the Viva Glint Question Library
 description: "Choose from hundreds of questions and statements to surface feedback that will provide data to support your company goals." ms.author: JudithWeiner
 author: JudyWeiner